ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/action_items.md

   release, but I have added a FIXME to remind me that this performance improvement is possible.

-nightly build:
+- nightly build:
  - turned off SL6 until it works
  - got nightly build running on debian:
+  -# all gstlal-packages
+  -# all documentation
-		- includes all gstlal-packages, all documentation, all unit tests
+  -# all unit tests

 - Analysis Makefiles should be documented (e.g., parameters); Do we want them to be made more generic?
- - *Chad: Done*.  \ref gstlalinspiralofflinesearchpage
+ - *Chad: Done* \ref gstlalinspiralofflinesearchpage

 - Write joint likelihood ranking and FAP calculation (paper in progress)
  - *Kipp: Done* LIGO P1400175 http://arxiv.org/abs/1504.04632